daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 1.Install a Microsoft standalone CA and distribute the root CA via GPO.
 2.Generate a certificate request in certificate manager.
 3.Obtain a vCenter machine SSL certificate from the CA with the mmc (no web enrollment).
+4.Install the certificate in vCenter.
-4.Install the certificate and customize the VMCA attributes.
+5.Customize the VMCA attributes and renew the solution users and Hosts certificates.
-5.Make the VMCA a trusted root CA (the holy green lock).
+6.Make the VMCA a trusted root CA (the holy green lock).

 Before starting make sure you have a working Active Directory and vCenter 6.5.

 ## Install a Microsoft standalone CA and distribute the root CA via GPO.

-I stress the fact that this part of the article is focused at understanding how CAs and certificates work, it is not a "Microsoft CA best practices" as this is not my area of expertise.
+This part of the article is focused at understanding how CAs and certificates work, it is not a "Microsoft CA best practices" as this is not my area of expertise.

 In this step we install a Microsoft Standalone Root CA and we set up a GPO to distribute it to the domain computers.
 The main differentiator of a Standalone CA compared to an Enterprise one is that it is not integrated to the domain. that means you need to distribute the Root CA yourself.
 It is better suited for environment with non-AD entities and a little less flexible for admins (no templates).
 However I chose this one to make it different and the fact that it is more "manual" makes it better to fully understand how it works for people like me who weren't born and molded by certificates.

-### Install the CA
+### Install the Microsoft CA

 -Start Server manager and add the "Active Directory Certificate Services" role.
 -In AD CS role services check "Certificate Authority" only.